pk-auth WebAuthn on the JVM

 Defaults that refuse, not warn.

 Choices that change the security contract are explicit configuration.
 Defaults are the strict path: rejection on origin mismatch, rejection on counter regression, single-use challenges with a five-minute ceiling.
+(The one deliberate exception is attestation, which defaults to none — see the maturity note below.)
 The full STRIDE pass lives in the threat model.

 01 · origin